Relief is here

 Stay alert in your personal lives as well

 The White House announced that individual stimulus checks would be hitting the bank accounts of tax filers using direct deposit as early as the weekend of March 13-14 and continue until all payments were made.
 Phishers will no doubt use both wide-spread email attacks as well as hyper-focused spear phishing attacks to con you out of your stimulus funds.
-If you suspect that a link in an email is suspicious, copy and paste it into our free phishing URL scanner to determine whether it is safe or not before clicking on the link.

 Better days ahead